 Thermal shock can result in degradation due to expansions and contractions of materials that have different coefficients of thermal expansion.
 Ceramics empower Insulon parts to resist thermal shock, taking on applications that undergo drastic changes in temperature over very short periods of time without suffering significant degradation or damage.

 High Temperature Capabilities

-Metallic Insulon® parts already boast an impressive temperature range well beyond that of traditional vacuum insulation.
-Stainless steel parts are rated for environments up to 1000°C; other metallic parts are rated for even hotter environments.
+With a maximum operating temperature of 1000°C, metallic Insulon® parts already boast an impressive temperature range well beyond that of traditional vacuum insulation.
 Ceramic parts expand the temperature ratings of the Insulon® portfolio.
 This expanded operating range empowers users to take on applications that were previously inconvenient or impractical to address.